Skicom/unstated/README.md

 }
 ```

-It's also run asynchronously, so you need to follow the same rules as React.
+It's also run asynchronously, so you need to follow the same rules as Inferno.

 **Don't read state immediately after setting it**